liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 This package defines interfaces and utilities that both core-constructs-runtime and runtime will implement.
 It serves as a contract between the definition and runtime layers.

 Key components:
-- `RuntimeModule`: Interface for runtime modules with a single initialize function
+- `Module`: Interface for modules that map constructs to task functions
+- `Workflow`: Interface for workflows
+- `Task`: Interface for tasks
 - `Journal`: Interface for the journal system
+- `WorkflowDefinition`: Interface for workflow definitions
-- `BindingClass`: Interface for classes that bind constructs to the journal
+- `TaskDefinition`: Interface for task definitions
-- `createStandardRuntimeModule`: Helper function to create a standard runtime module
+- `compileWorkflow`: Function to compile a workflow into an executor

 ### 3. Core Constructs Runtime (`@ferment-ai/core-constructs-runtime`)

-This package defines how to run the constructs at runtime by binding to the Journal.
+This package defines how to run the constructs at runtime by mapping them to task functions.
 It has a 1-to-1 relationship with core-constructs-lib.
-For example, if an agent is defined in core-constructs-lib, core-constructs-runtime figures out how to send the request to make that agent work.

 Key components:
-- `createCoreConstructsRuntimeModule`: Function that creates a runtime module for core constructs
+- `createCoreConstructsModule`: Function that creates a module for core constructs
-- Binding classes for each construct type (Model, AgentContext, Tool)
+- Task functions for each construct type (Model, AgentContext, Tool)
-- `DefaultBindingClassFactory`: Factory for creating binding classes

-### 4. Journal (`@ferment-ai/runtime-interfaces` and `@ferment-ai/runtime-in-memory`)
+### 4. Runtime In-Memory (`@ferment-ai/runtime-in-memory`)

-These packages define the journal as the central "World" in the ECS architecture, providing functionality to manage entities, components, systems, and processes.
-They implement the event-driven architecture and provide serialization/deserialization of the full state.
+This package implements the journal interface with an in-memory implementation.

 Key components:
-- `Journal`: Interface defining the central source of truth for the system
-- `JournalImpl`: Implementation of the Journal interface
+- `Journal`: Implementation of the journal interface
-- `EventManager`: Manages event publication and subscription
-- `EventTypeManager`: Manages event type registration and validation
-- `EntityManager`: Manages entity creation and lifecycle
-- `ComponentManager`: Manages components attached to entities
-- `SystemManager`: Manages system registration and lifecycle
-- `ProcessManager`: Manages process creation and lifecycle
-- `SerializationManager`: Handles serialization and deserialization
-- `EventType`: Types of events that can be published to the journal
-- `EventFilter`: Filtering mechanism for journal events
-- `JournalState`: Interface defining the state of the journal
-- `Entity`, `Component`, `System`, `Process`: Core ECS elements

-### 5. Runtime (`@ferment-ai/runtime`)

-This package contains logic related to running the application as a whole.
-It sets up the journal, strings everything together, and allows the user to define what they want out of the agents (e.g., HTTP API, chatbot, etc.).

-Key components:
-- `HttpApplication`: HTTP API for the system
-- Concrete implementations of runtime modules

-### 5. Specialized Packages

-These packages contain specific implementations for different providers or functionalities:
-- `@ferment-ai/models`: Implementations of the Model interface for different LLM providers
-- `@ferment-ai/tools`: Implementations of the Tool interface for different tool types
-- `@ferment-ai/api`: API layer for the system
+- Workflow execution
+- State management
-- `@ferment-ai/testing`: Testing utilities
+- Serialization/deserialization

 ## Key Technical Decisions

-1. **Entity-Component-System Architecture**: We've implemented an event-oriented variant of the ECS pattern, where entities are just identifiers, components are pure data, and systems contain the logic.
+1. **Workflow-Based Architecture**: We've implemented a workflow-based architecture where workflows are composed of tasks with defined relationships.

 2. **Using AWS CDK Constructs**: We're using the actual "constructs" npm package from AWS CDK as the foundation for our configuration system.

-3. **Journal as ECS World**: The journal is the central "World" in the ECS architecture, containing all entities, components, systems, and processes needed to reconstruct the full state and continue execution.
+3. **Journal as Central Executor**: The journal is the central executor for workflows, maintaining state and providing serialization/deserialization.

-4. **Module-Based Initialization**: We've implemented a module system that converts constructs to ECS elements during initialization, allowing for modular and extensible system configuration.
+4. **Module-Based Mapping**: We've implemented a module system that maps constructs to task functions, allowing for modular and extensible system configuration.

 5. **Stateless API Design**: The system has no persistence and relies on a stateless API, where each request creates a new journal instance that runs until completion and returns the results.

-6. **Process-Based Execution**: Agent calls, tool calls, etc. are represented as processes with a clear lifecycle (created, running, completed, failed), allowing for better tracking and management of long-running operations.
+6. **Task-Based Execution**: Agent calls, tool calls, etc. are represented as tasks with defined relationships, allowing for better tracking and management of operations.

 7. **Package Structure**: We've organized the codebase into multiple packages to maintain separation of concerns and enable modular development, with clear interfaces between the definition and runtime layers.